nus-cs2103-AY2223S2/tp/docs/team/sumhungyee.md

       For example, `Range<Integer>` cannot be created, as the constructor of Range is private, and the `.of` method takes in subclasses of `ContinuousData`.
     - Edit name inputs to remove excess whitespaces, and invalidate numerics.
 For example "22a" is not a valid name.
 Furthermore, "Michael          Scott   " is read in as "Michael Scott".
     - Edit FXML files in Main Window.
 Changed icon and title.
 (Pull Request #37).
     - Refactor code for project.
+Postal codes are refactored from phone numbers and can accept "S" or "s" when parsing.
+Dates are refactored from emails and must be valid (validated through a DateTimeFormatter).

 - Project management:
   - Assigned and created issues for possible future implementations.